kyleaoman/g3t/stable/README.md

 To avoid running duplicate jobs, use the flags ` --existing-jobs --cache-jobs cachefile.pickle` to make the script check for existing jobs with identical parameters.

-# Converting Gadget2/3 files to HDF5
+# Convert Gadget2/3 files to HDF5

 Use the utility `gadget_to_hdf5.py`.